Coin-Collect/coincollect-docs/community-rewards/taskon-community-rewards.md

 ---
-description: TaskON Reward Rules
+description: Stake NFT rewards with TaskON CAPs on CoinCollect.
+Learn how to stake your TaskON CAP NFT and claim rewards.
 cover: ../.gitbook/assets/Screenshot 2023-09-12 at 12.13.41.png
 coverY: 0
 ---

-# 🎯 TaskON Community Rewards
+# Stake TaskON CAP NFT (Community Rewards)

 ## How to claim rewards and stake your CAPs?

 **CoinCollect is the platform where only the most elite NFT projects make their debut.
 Each project launched within CoinCollect is accompanied by a unique stake and claim pool.
-This feature ensures that anyone who acquires NFTs from these projects receives instant bonus tokens for every NFT in their possession.
-Additionally, by staking their NFTs in these pools, they create opportunities for consistent returns.**
+This feature ensures that anyone who acquires NFTs from these projects can claim rewards and stake NFTs for consistent returns.**

 ### CoinCollect's Exclusive NFT Collection

-**Coincollect proudly presents its own quartet of distinguished NFTs: Starter, Bronze, Silver, and Gold.
-Ownership of these NFTs grants exclusive access to the stake and claim pools of all projects, both current and future, within the Coincollect realm.**
+**CoinCollect proudly presents its own quartet of distinguished NFTs: Starter, Bronze, Silver, and Gold.
+Ownership of these NFTs can grant access to stake and claim pools within the CoinCollect ecosystem.**

 ## Attention, TaskON CAP Holders!!